Grittleton House Wedding Photography

 Mark and the guests stayed at the Stables which gave them time for some golf practice on the lawn before groom prep.
 Grittleton House has lovely large windows which creates gorgeous dramatic light, the library is fairly dark with its wood panelling and glass bookcases, making for beautiful images.

 The newlyweds had booked a band from their local pub – The Bad Back Band – and they played throughout the drinks reception in the Italian Garden before setting up in the ballroom for the evening party.

 Here are 50 of my favourite images from Mark and Emma’s wedding at Grittleton House

 Grittleton House is one of our favourite Wiltshire wedding venues.
 There is plenty of room indoors if the weather doesn’t favour us, but it really comes into its own in the summer when the gardens come alive.
 One piece of advice, if you are planning a Grittleton House wedding is to ask for cars to be directed to the stables car park.
 The House looks infinitely more impressive in photographs if there aren’t any cars parked in front or up the drive.

 There’s a choice of rooms for the ceremony.
-Most couples are married in the library but there is also room in the hall and even a smaller room for more intimate weddings.
+Most couples are married in the Red Ballroom but there is also room in the hall and even a smaller room for more intimate weddings.
+On warmer days get married in the Orangery.
 One of the things that we love about Grittleton is the dramatic lighting.
-The library is dark wood panelled with beautiful large windows at one end.
+The library is dark wood-panelled with beautiful large windows at one end.
 It really does provide gorgeous contrast lighting the couple and dropping off sharply when it reaches the guests.

 Grittleton House is a gift for photographers.
 The whole house provides light and shade and plenty of drama.
 The stairs lit from the top by amazing large windows are the perfect place for portraits.
 The huge hallway is also fabulous.
 Out the back is the Orangery, another setting for a ceremony, and beyond, the beautiful Italian garden.